mechatronics-RWTH/lexci-2/README.md

 1. Open a PowerShell or Anaconda prompt.
 2. Activate the virtual environment.
 3. Run `python3 -m pip install pip==22.0.4` and then
-   `pip install setuptools==58.1.0 wheel==0.38.4` since newer versions of these packages may not be able to install LExCI's dependencies.
+   `python3.9 -m pip install setuptools==58.1.0 wheel==0.38.4` since newer
+   versions of these packages may not be able to install LExCI's dependencies.
 4. Download or clone this repository and `cd` to its location.
 Check out a version tag and do not use the `main` branch!
-5. Run `pip install .`.
+5. Run `python3.9 -m pip install .`.
-6. Type `pip install matlabengine==VERSION` where `VERSION` is the latest package version for your MATLAB installation.
+6. Type `python3.9 -m pip install matlabengine==VERSION` where `VERSION` is the latest package version for your MATLAB installation.
 All available versions are listed [here](https://pypi.org/project/matlabengine/#history).
 This step can be skipped if you don't plan to automate MATLAB/Simulink.

-To uninstall LExCI, open a PowerShell or an Anaconda prompt, activate its virtual environment, and type `pip uninstall lexci-2`.
+To uninstall LExCI, open a PowerShell or an Anaconda prompt, activate its virtual environment, and type `python3.9 -m pip uninstall lexci-2`.

 ## Publications